vizia/vizia-book/src/quickstart/overview.md

 # Overview

-In this quickstart guide we'll build a very simple counter application consisting of two buttons, one for incrementing the counter and one for decrementing, and a label showing the counter value.
+In this quick start guide we'll build a very simple counter application consisting of two buttons, one for incrementing the counter and one for decrementing, and a label showing the counter value.

 The final application will look like the following: